 - a.
-The elections period for elective office, initiatives, and referenda shall begin at 12:00 a.m. on the last Monday of April [4/2798/201541 and last until 2:00 p.m. on the first Friday of May [5/132/201541.
-The Elections Coordinator may change the dates and times of the elections with the approval of the AS Board of Directors. - b.
-In order to win election to office a candidate must be elected according to the procedure outlined in Section 5 of this Code.
+The elections period for elective office, Initiatives, and referenda shall begin at 12:00 a.m. on the last Monday of April [4/25/201614/27/20151 and last until 2:00 p.m. on the first Friday of Mavlast Friday of April [4/29/20165/1/2015].
+The Elections Coordinator and Election Board Chair may change the dates and times of the elections with the approval of the AS Board of Directors^ in the event of technical issues that may occur the Elections Coordinator.
+Election Board Chair, and the AS Election Advisor may extend the close of elections. - In order to win election to office a candidate must be elected according to the procedure outlined in Section 5 of this Code.